darkheros12/SOEN_471_Project/README.md

 First of all, we can see that our random forest model is better than our decision tree, not just here but also throughout all the different testing as seen earlier.
 That is to be expected as random forests should definitely perform better than decision trees as they essentially use multiple trees when predicting outcomes, so we had no surprise there.
 Random forests are more robust than decision trees, specially when it comes to overfitting, therefore it was reassuring to see that our random forest performs better.

-It is also interesting to see from our confusion matrices that the increase in overall accuracy in our random forest model is mainly due to predicting midfielders more correctly compared to decision tree.
+It is also interesting to see from our confusion matrices that the increase in overall accuracy in our random forest model is mainly due to predicting midfielders more correctly compared to our decision tree.
 For the purpose of this project, however, we are interested in general accuracy as opposed to precision or recall as we are interested in all 3 classes (forwards, midfielders, defenders) equally.

-Another interesting thing to note is that while our kNN model seems to be going n toe-to-toe with our random forest model with a difference of only 0.02% in accuracy, their confusion matrices show that they are better at predicting different classes.
+Another interesting thing to note is that while our kNN model seems to be going toe-to-toe with our random forest model with a difference of only 0.02% in accuracy, their confusion matrices show that they are better at predicting different classes.
 As highlighted before, our random forest excels in predicting midfielders compared to other models, but our kNN model seems to be very accurate in predicting forwards and defenders.

-Overall, the relative accuracy of each model seems to match what we have seen in class, as seen in the following figure:
+Overall, the relation between accuracies of each model seems to match what we have seen in class, as seen in the following figure:

 <div align="center"><img src="Charts/Model_Comparison_Table.png"/></div>
 <p align="center">
    Figure 10.
-Comparing Learning Algorithms
+Comparing Various Learning Algorithms
 </p>

-We can see that decision tree and kNN are both two stars, which is consistent with our results, with their accuracy differing only by a few percent.
+We can see that the accuracy of decision tree and kNN are both two stars, which is consistent with our results, with their accuracy differing only by a few percent.
 Meanwhile, naïve bayes has one star and we see from our results that it is around 10% less accurate than our other models, which is again consistent with our findings.

-All in all, since the purpose of this project was to determine the position of a player based on their statistics, we think our highest accuracy being 86.75% (random forest) is satisfactory, specially with what we were given.
-This leads us to some limitations that we had with this dataset, which we believe hindered us from achieving an accuracy higher than we have gotten.
+All in all, since the purpose of this project was to determine the position of a player based on their statistics, we think our highest accuracy of 86.75% (random forest) is satisfactory, specially with what we were given.
+However, we do believe that there were some limitations with this dataset that hindered us from achieving a higher accuracy.

 ### Limitations

 We believe that one big limitation that capped our highest accuracies around 86-87% is the fact that our dataset most likely contains a lot of noisy inputs.
-To elaborate, our dataset contains player statistics from 7 years (Fifa 15 – Fifa 21 inclusively), which means that for a large number of players, their statistics appear multiple times across the different datasets.
-For example, Lionel Messi is included in all the datasets.
+To elaborate, our dataset contains player statistics from 7 years (Fifa 15 – Fifa 21 inclusively), which means that for a large number of players, their statistics appear multiple times across the different subsets.
 However, many of them reinvent themselves and change positions from one year to the next.
-A perfect example would be the fact that Messi is classified as a forward in Fifa 20, but as a midfielder in Fifa 21 (an attacking midfielder, but midfielder nonetheless).
-When you take into account all the instances of this happening, it adds up to a large number of entries with the same feature values pointing to different labels.
+A perfect example would be the fact that Lionel Messi is classified as a forward in Fifa 20, but as a midfielder in Fifa 21 (an attacking midfielder, but a midfielder nonetheless).
+When you take into account all the instances of this happening, it adds up to a large number of entries with the (nearly) same feature values pointing to different labels.

 A second limitation could be the general ambiguity when it comes to classifying midfielders.
-This is easily visualized from the confusion matrices above that show us clearly that midfielders are the least predictable class, as attacking midfielders have more in common with forwards than they do with defensive midfielders.
+This is easily visualized from the confusion matrices above that show us clearly that midfielders are the least predictable class, as, for example, attacking midfielders have more in common with forwards than they do with defensive midfielders.

 By taking into account those limitations, it is understandable why our models were not able to push past 90% accuracy.

 ### Future Work

-In terms of future work, we don’t believe that a larger dataset would be provide much more information than the dataset we have used, as the same limitations would remain.
-However, one interesting experiment would be to train this dataset using a better algorithm than the ones we have chosen.
-An algorithm that would be better equipped to deal with the current limitations, perhaps a model trained by using neural networks.
+In terms of future work, we don’t think that a larger dataset would be provide much more information than the dataset we have used, as the same limitations would remain.
+However, one interesting experiment would be to train this dataset using a better algorithm than the ones we have chosen, perhaps neural networks, and see if it can finally push the 90% barrier.